 In a perfect world, I would have a very large front porch.
 I’m talking old style wrap around porch with plenty of room for a swing and chairs and I’d read out there and drink coffee and…I’d have a glorious porch.
 But in reality, my house has a very small porch that only really fits a bench.
 A bench that the previous owners left and seriously needs some TLC.
 (It’ll happen, one day…) I want my front porch to look inviting and I love decorating for the season.
 Unfortunately, the way our porch is designed, it gets hit by all the weather.
 Rain, pollen (my goodness, the pollen!), wind, etc. I needed a solution that was minimal and *fairly* weather proof.
 This is where those awesome, multipurpose, wooden crates come in handy!

 I have been sitting on this project for months now and have finally gotten around to taking pictures.
 MY OFFICE.
 This has seriously been a labor of love as I’ve always wanted my own creative space.
 I had one when we moved into our house almost 5 years ago but it was just the built-in unit in our basement.
 And not to sound ungrateful or anything but it was the ugliest, yellow-y, varnished wood built-in unit.
 Sorry, original house builders of 1984!
 After a long process of redoing our basement, I got my dream space that is the girliest corner of my all boy house.
+My old office was horrible and it got really messy.
+I even considered contacting some Commercial Office Cleaning Services in London to come and clean it for me but I tidied it myself and began renovating the new office.
 Here’s how I ended up getting my special space.

 I’m so thrilled to finally be sharing another finished space in my house!
 I feel like all I ever do is plan and Pinterest board my ideas to death and they never actually come to be.
 But I’m changing that with project sheets (I’ll share about that soon!) and it’s working!
 This particular level of our house used to be completely different and fairly haphazard but with a complete (unexpected) basement renovation, it was the perfect opportunity to change some things around.